Noire86/ClassJournal/README.md

 # ClassJournal
-A simple and fast-coded class journal app, made for Digital Habits homework task.
+A simple and fast-coded class journal app, based on jline shell.
+Made for Digital Habits homework task.